-Pursuant to Sections 10.554(1)(i)5.c. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures.
+Pursuant to Sections 10.554(1)(i)5.c. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for the City of Belle Isle, Florida.
 It is management's responsibility to monitor the City of Belle Isle, Florida's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.